hazelcast/hazelcast-reference-manual/src/ManagementCenter.md

 #### Map Browser

-Map Browser is a tool you can use to retrieve properties of the entries stored in the selected map.
-To open it, click on the **Map Browser** button, located at the top right of the window.
+Use the Map Browser tool to retrieve properties of the entries stored in the selected map.
+To open the Map Browser tool, click on the **Map Browser** button, located at the top right of the window.
 Once opened, the tool appears as a dialog, as shown below.

 ![](images/Map-MapBrowser.jpg)

-Once the key and key's type is specified and the **Browse** button is clicked, the key's properties along with its value are listed.
+Once the key and the key's type are specified and the **Browse** button is clicked, the key's properties along with its value are listed.

 #### Map Config

-By using the Map Config tool, you can set selected map's attributes like the backup count, TTL, and eviction policy.
-To open it, click on the **Map Config** button, located at the top right of the window.
+Use the Map Config tool to set the selected map's attributes, such as the backup count, TTL, and eviction policy.
+To open the Map Config tool, click on the **Map Config** button, located at the top right of the window.
 Once opened, the tool appears as a dialog, as shown below.

 ![](images/Map-MapConfig.jpg)

-Change any attribute as required and click the **Update** button to save changes.
+You can change any attribute and click the **Update** button to save your changes.

 #### Map Monitoring

-Besides Map Browser and Map Config tools, this page has monitoring options explained below.
+Besides the Map Browser and Map Config tools, the map monitoring page has monitoring options that are explained below.
 All of these options perform real-time monitoring.

 On top of the page, small charts monitor the size, throughput, memory usage, backup size, etc. of the selected map in real-time.
 The X-axis of all the charts show the current system time.
 You can select other small monitoring charts using the ![](images/ChangeWindowIcon.jpg) button at the top right of each chart.
 When you click the button, the monitoring options are listed, as shown below.